 - Learn how to cook – It’s healthier and far more budget-friendly than relying on processed or takeout foods.

 - Invest in a good water bottle and insulated coffee cup – Stop buying coffee to go or hitting the vending machines when you want something to drink.
 Filling a reusable cups is cheaper and, as a bonus, more environmentally friendly.

-- Use coupon apps – You can save some serious cash by using coupon and cash-back apps.
+- Use coupon apps – You can save some serious cash by using coupons and cash-back apps.
 Just be sure to do your research first, to make sure the ones you choose are safe.
 Always read the terms and conditions; you don’t want to download a rogue app or give away sensitive financial information.
-Sometimes the savings isn’t worth the cost.
+Sometimes the savings aren’t worth the cost.

 - Try extreme couponing – See how many items you can get for free or next to free!
 You don’t have to do it every week, but make a game of it every so often.
 You’ll learn strategies to save serious cash, which is another valuable lesson.